Serene-Garden/Cepheus/README.md

 If this is set to `false`, then Cepheus Keyboard goes into normal `TextField` or `SecureField` from SwiftUI.

 Default as `true`.

+### style
+`style: String` is a vital parameter when you wish to have different ways to use keyboard.

+`"field"` is like vanilla SwiftUI `TextField`, pops up in a sheet, displays `prompt` when empty, and shows `input` when there's something.

+`"link"` is still a sheet while its apprearence depends on `label`.

+`"page"` is a `NavigationLink` which links to a new page for typing, using `label` as its apprearence.

+`direct` shows the keyboard itself directly without any interactions.

+Default as `"field"`.

+Other available value: `"link"``"page"``"direct"`.

 ### dafaultLanguage
 `defaultLanguage: String` is useful when you expected the keyboard to have a specific default language.